Professional Impact Analysis: Discover How Others See You

 P.S.

 Do you pay attention to your strength of character?
-Do you stand up for yourself and others, your values, and your concerns, even when there is a strong headwind?
-How authentically do you act?
+Do you stand up for yourself, your values, and your concerns—even in the face of strong opposition?
+Do you stand up for others when it matters?
+And how authentically do you act in your daily life?

 Articles